 Bachelor of Applied Management: Degree Overview

 Also available as a Bachelor of Science in Applied Management, the Bachelor of Applied Management program typically focuses on general management concepts to help students enter leadership positions in a variety of industries.
+Concentrations may be available in management, marketing or management of information systems.
 Typically designed as completion options, these programs can offer flexible scheduling, allowing for night, weekend and online study in some cases.

 An applied management bachelor's degree program is typically designed for individuals who already have educational or work experience in a technical, professional or management field.
 Applicants to these programs may be required to already have completed a certificate, diploma or associate degree program in one of a variety of areas, including the business or health fields.